 The Humanities are explored in the Junior School through the International Baccalaureate Primary Years Programme.

-Business subjects offered in the Middle and Senior schools include Accounting, Commerce, Business and Enterprise, Business and Innovation, Economics and Legal Studies.
+Business subjects offered in the Middle and Senior schools include Accounting, Commerce, Business and Innovation, Economics and Legal Studies.
 Contemporary topics, of direct relevance to our students, form the bedrock for learning experiences.
 Students become adept at research and presentation skills, using the latest technologies.
 A multitude of business professionals support classroom learning and students regularly engage with visiting speakers, real life case studies and attend site visits.
 A range of Business subjects are offered to both SACE and IB students.

 In Geography classes students gain a spatial, environmental and social view of contemporary society through topics such as urbanisation, population, processes at work on the landscape, wellbeing, globalisation and environmental quality.
 The use of GIS (Geographic Information Systems) is an integral part of geographic learning from Years 7 to 12 and exciting excursions, field work and practical activities allow students to collect and evaluate their own data.
 Our Geography students are encouraged to develop excellent problem-solving and report-writing skills.
 Geography subjects are offered to both SACE and IB students, including Tourism (SACE) and Environmental Systems and Societies (IB).